Aetna Medicare Supplement Plans

 There are some plans that will cover both your inpatient and outpatient deductibles.
 When Medicare is only covering 80% of your medical costs, an Aetna Medigap policy is a great way to protect yourself against the other 20%.

-Aetna Medicare Supplement Plans are sold in many states.
-It’s common to see their plans listed under a subsidiary company, like Continental Life Insurance, Aetna Health and Life Insurance Company or American Continental Insurance.
+Aetna as sold supplemental Medicare policies in many states.
+It’s common to see their plans listed under a subsidiary company, like Continental Life Insurance, Aetna Health, and Life Insurance Company or American Continental Insurance.

-Some features that apply to all Aetna Medicare Supplement Plans include:
+Some features that apply to all Aetna Medigap plans include:

 - No rate increases during your first year.